sriumcp/docs/docs/user-guide/topics/group.md

 --set assess.SLOs.upper.http/latency-mean=50
 ```

 In the above invocation, the `iter8 k launch` command implicitly specifies the namespace as `default`, and explicitly specifies the group as `hbin`.
 If the group name is not specified explicitly, then it is set to `default`.
-The namespace can be specified explicitly using the `-n` or `--namespace` flags (see [here](../commands/iter8_k_launch.md#options-inherited-from-parent-commands)).
+The namespace can be specified explicitly using the `-n` or `--namespace` flags.

 The following example illustrates the relationship between namespaces, groups, and experiments.